sftpplus/sftpplus-docs/docs/developer/http-api.rst

 HTTP WebDAV API
 ---------------

-SFTPPlus HTTP service implements a subset of the WebDAV HTTP extension, as defined in `RFC 4918 <https://tools.ietf.org/html/rfc4918>`_.
+SFTPPlus HTTP service implements DAV Compliance Class 1 of the WebDAV HTTP extension, as defined in `RFC 4918 <https://tools.ietf.org/html/rfc4918>`_.

 We are working to fully implement the WebDAV extensions as documented in the